patternfly/training-scenarios/html-css/override-extend-variables/step3-instructions.md

 2) <strong>Add a variable for the height.</strong>

 In the `myapp.scss` file, we will add new styles for `my-app-c-card__separator`.
-The first variable to add is for height and it should use PatternFly's global variable for small border width, and go under the variable declarations inside the `.pf-c-card` block.
+The first variable to add is for height, and it should use PatternFly's global variable for small border width, and go under the variable declarations inside the `.pf-c-card` block.

 ```
   --my-app-c-card__separator--Height: var(--pf-global--BorderWidth--sm);